Portkinov/psyML/README.md

 **Tested up to:** 5.6.0
 **Stable tag:** 1.0.0

-A simple plugin to get started with the psyML API
+Add the psyML API to your site

 ## Getting Started

-To display a simple textarea form that submits to the psyML API use the **\[psyML-text\]** shortcode in pages, templates, or widgets.
+To display a simple textarea form that submits to the psyML API use the **\[psyML-analysis\]** shortcode in pages, templates, or widgets.

 ### Required